 Social Security Disability

 The Social Security Administration provides benefits for a person who is "disabled" under the federal definition of that term under the Social Security laws.
 It is a system which provides a basic monthly stipend for an individual if that individual meets certain strict criteria enumerated under a "Listing of Impairments" under federal law.
 There are a number of medical conditions, diseases, and/or injuries which may meet or exceed this standard.
 Below you will get an overview of benefits available.
-Call our Manchester disability lawyers today before you file or after you have received a denail.A.
+Call our disability lawyers today before you file or after you have received a denial.A.
 Disability:

 For disabled persons, there are two (2) basic benefits you may be entitled to under the Social Security Act if you establish that you qualify.
 Please review the following to help you in determining if you fall into either of those categories.
+If you have questions, a Social Security Disability attorney at our Manchester office can advise you.

 1. Social Security Disability Benefits: